 This is such a fun dish.
 The flavors are unexpected and it’s a great way to use up the remnants of the big holiday dinner.
 Sometimes stratas can be too eggy for me.
 Basically it’s a flavor bomb between the ham, cheese, sauerkraut and Thousand Island dressing.
 It’s tangy and texture wise it’s right on.

-When I was telling my husband about this dish he said I couldn’t put eggs with sauerkraut.
+When I was telling a friend about this dish, they said I couldn’t put eggs with sauerkraut.
 Um…apparently I could and it’s fabulous!
 You really don’t taste the eggs anyway…just all the other goodies.

 Do you see all that cheese?
 Yep, it’s epic.

 You really want the bread crispy so it can absorb all the liquids.
 Leaving out the bread overnight and staling it is another option but I like putting it in the oven to get the crispness I’m looking for.